Jamie95187/borisbikes/README.md

 ### Installing the gems

-Use the following command to install the relevant gems:
+Use the following command to install the gems:

 `bundle install`

 ## Testing

 For the unit testing type `rspec` in the root directory for this project.

 Feature tests can be run on an online repl or use irb in terminal.

 Used rubocop as linter.
 This can be used by typing `rubocop` in the project's root directory.